 Trials is a unique partnership of NYU School of Law, Harvard Law School, and the Advantage Testing Foundation.
 It is a fully subsidized summer study program for students of modest means whose backgrounds are currently underrepresented at the nation’s top law schools.

 For five weeks in the summer, Trials students take residence at Harvard or New York University.
 The residency alternates from year to year.
-In 2017, Trials will be held at Harvard Law School from June 25 to July 30.
+In 2018, Trials will be held at the NYU School of Law.

 Each week, instructors from Advantage Testing prepare Trials students for the LSAT by deconstructing the test and presenting a step-by-step approach to each question type.
 Students maintain a rigorous practice testing schedule, frequently sitting for full-length official LSATs under simulated testing conditions.
 Working closely with their instructors, students learn to develop an individualized study plan, focus their preparation, and apply the core principles they master.

 Trials students also attend lectures presented by prominent lawyers, public figures, and legal scholars, including distinguished faculty from both NYU Law and Harvard Law School.
 These lectures provide a wide-ranging introduction to the study and practice of the law while giving students the opportunity to ask specific questions related to their particular fields of interest.

 Perhaps most important, Trials allows students to experience communities similar to those they will encounter in law school.
 Students form study groups to challenge, motivate, and inspire one another.
 In lunches with instructors and speakers, students can take part in informal discussions to learn more about the law, their peers, and themselves.